uit-hdl/chatbot-for-mental-health/prompts/mental-health/default-mode/chief_judge_default.md

 `¤:provide_feedback({{"message_to_bot": "You are giving specific recommendations without informing the user that your message is un-supported or encouraging verification by a health-care provider.
-Provide disclaimer for such messages and encourage verification.", "evaluation": "REJECTED"}}):¤
+Correct this mistake in your following message.", "evaluation": "REJECTED"}}):¤
 ```

 ```